At Home After Hip

 After hip replacement surgery, most people spend several days in the hospital.
-You will be able to go home once you:
+Once discharged, you will probably need a friend or family member to help you at home for at least several days, and up to several weeks.

 • Do not need intravenous pain medication